dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 Its primary function is to decrease the viscosity of ink, thereby making it a very effective additive for printing, but ineffective for writing.<a href="#footnotes">(18)</a> This substance is also UV resistant, which would prevent ink from fading.
-The ink degradation and fading on this document demonstrate how the potential presence of this substance would be the result of ink contamination by the document's amateur storage in plexi-glass (poly methyl meth*acrylate*) rather than a component of the writing ink.<a href="#footnotes">(19)</a> Compositional analysis via x-ray fluorescence demonstrated a significant presence of carbon, copper and calcium, consistent with eighteenth century ink.
+The ink degradation and fading on this document demonstrate how the potential presence of this substance would be the result of ink contamination by the document's amateur storage in plexiglass (poly methyl meth*acrylate*) rather than a component of the writing ink.<a href="#footnotes">(19)</a> Compositional analysis via X-ray fluorescence demonstrated a significant presence of carbon, copper and calcium, consistent with eighteenth century ink.
 Carbon indicated the use of soot to color the ink, as in lamp black (carbon black) ink, while copper indicated the use of copper sulfate as a mordant.
 Calcium is indicative of calcium carbonate, the major component of egg shells, which was